-Risk of injury Parts of the shock absorber will fly off if the shock absorber is disassembled incorrectly.
+Risk of injury Parts of the shock absorber will move around if the shock absorber is detached incorrectly.
 The shock absorber is filled with highly compressed nitrogen.

-Please follow the description provided.
+- Please follow the description provided.
 (Your authorized KTM workshop will be glad to help.)